CatEars/MapApp_Part2/README.md

 In order to run the server you should run `python views.py` on the commandline.
 Fire up your favourite browser (I use Firefox, but I don't judge.
-Just don't use Internet Explorer) and type "localhost:5000/hello" into the webpage bar (not the small search bar, the big one). localhost means "this machine" and 5000 is the port you use to connect to the server.
+Just don't use Internet Explorer) and type `localhost:5000/hello` into the webpage bar (not the small search bar, the big one). `localhost` means "this machine" and 5000 is the port you use to connect to the server.
 Flask defaults to using port 5000.

 You should now see the incredibly dull but extremely rewarding phrase